dhclark2/minitwitter-jquery/README.md

 # README

+- Use jQuery to hide your heart/retweet/etc links on page load (document ready)
+- Add a bootstrap btn (maybe btn-primary or other bootstrap style) to each tweet that says "Show Links" (or other text or an icon)
+- When clicked it will toggle the visibility of hearts/retweets/etc links

 X Our Twitter does not support multiple users (yet)
 - Reimplement a single user's Twitter timeline with a Bootstrap / The Iron Yard flare.
 X Make the root page be the list of tweets